Rock Creek Trails: North Branch Trail

+A natural surface North Branch Trail connects to the paved trail just south of Rushbrooke Drive and follows the North Branch north to Muncaster Road where it connects to the Upper Rock Creak Trail.

 In 2016–17 a 1.8-mile-long section of trail located north of the ICC on Park and Planning property was constructed as part of the Preserve at Rock Creek project.
 It includes connections to Harbinger Road and Heartwood Drive.

 Montgomery County plans to build a small connection from the Preserve at Rock Creek trail section under the ICC to the ICC Trail, and a bridge across the North Branch at the ICC to be part of the natural surface Kengala Trail.
-As of March 2021, work on the connection was to start in Fall 2021 and complete in Summer of 2023, but the project never got to the 90% construction document phase.
+As of March 2021, work on the connection was to start in Fall 2021 and complete in Summer of 2023, but the project was delayed.
+The County approved funding in 2026 and construction was anticipated to start in September 2026.

 The Bowie Mill Local Park section between the Preserve at Rock Creek and Bowie Mill Road, meanwhile, is in the 2016 Countywide Park Trails Plan as a future project, but there is no design or schedule for this section.
+A natural surface trail between the two does exist.

+Upper Rock Creek Trail

+The Upper Rock Creek Trail is a 5.5 mile long natural surface trail running north from Lake Needwood along Rock Creek and one of its tributaries to Muncaster Road just south of Olney Laytonsville Road.
+It passes through the Rock Creek Stream Valley Park and the Agricultural History Farm Park in Laytonsville, MD.